 Lindner Center of HOPE hospital and outpatient areas are tobacco-free environments.
-There is no tobacco use permitted including the buildings, parking areas,
+There is no tobacco use permitted including the buildings, parking areas, or driveway.

 If you are accompanied by a service animal, please let the receptionist know.
 All visitors with service animals are responsible for the animal’s behavior.
 Service animals may be restricted if they are disruptive and/or pose a direct threat to the health and safety of others.

 The following items are not permitted on the acute patient care units due to concerns of safety, health, or confidentiality.
 Sibcy House and Williams House apply some variations in these guidelines.
 Check with staff for more information.